Sagar, Madhya Pradesh: History

 The ancient Indian kingdom of Chedi had its capital at Suktimati, which was located at Sagar during contemporary times.
 The history of Sagar District before 1022 A.D. is generally unknown; after that, records are available.
 Sagar was under the rule of Ahir Rajas and their capital was at Garhpehra.
 In 1660, Udenshah founded the present town of Sagar.

 After 1735, the city came under the rule of the Peshwas.
-When Chhatrasal gave a region (Subha) to Bajirao, he appointed Govindpant Kher (later Bundele) as an administrator.
+When Chhatrasal gave a region (Subah) to Bajirao, he appointed Govindpant Kher (later Bundele) as an administrator.
 Govindpant founded the city of Sagar next to the Sagar Lake and made the city his capital.
 In 1818, a large part of the Sagar district was ceded by Peshwa Baji Rao II to the British East India Company.
 Administratively, the position of Sagar and the neighbouring territories underwent frequent changes.